1

 What qualifications do you need to be an infant teacher?

-To become an infant teacher, candidates typically need a high school diploma or equivalent, along with early childhood education credentials such as an associate's degree or certification in infant and toddler care.
-Many states also require background checks and CPR certification.
-Experience working with young children is often preferred.
+To become an infant teacher, candidates typically need a high school diploma or equivalent, along with early childhood education credentials such as an Infant/Toddler Child Development Associate (CDA) credential or an associate degree in early childhood education.
+Some states also require background checks and CPR/First Aid certification.
+Experience working with infants is often preferred.

 How does an Infant Teacher typically collaborate with parents and other caregivers to support each child's development?